choeffer/360pibot/docs/intro.rst

 movements and also for scanning the surrounding or stearing a servo.
 Have a look at the :ref:`Examples` section for some code examples.

-All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
+All the default values in the modules are those which are used while experimenting/developing with the demo implementation.
 They provide a good starting point for the range of the values.
 Pictures of the demo implementation can be found further down in this section.